vodolaz095/nervecord/README.md

-hord
+nervecord
 ====

-The hord nervous system for nodeJS application, redis backended.
+The cord nervous system for nodeJS application, redis backended.